openebs/openebs/contribute/design/code-structuring.md

 - If the functionality is experimental/poc/exploratory and you would like to seek feedback from the OpenEBS community, you can put it under openebs/elves/<sub-project>
 - If the functionality has been accepted to make it into a release, but requires some work to make it part of existing repository like - openebs/openebs, openebs/jiva or openebs/maya, put it into a new repository, till it gets cooked.
 Typical examples are - when the functionality has to be packaged into its own container or runs as an independent service etc,.

+## Is there a convention followed for the Go project structure?

+There are several different ways in which go projects are structured out there - for instance from kubernetes (using a single repository for multiple binaries) to consul (with single binary - that acts as both cli, client and server), and docker (with some-where in between).
+With these choices, it also becomes difficult to pick a path forward, especially with the language that is strongly opinionated.
+After having tried a few ways, the current stance stands as follows:

+- **cmd** will contain the binaries (main package), which will delegate the heavy lifting to their corresponding apps.
+- **app** will contain the functionality, that will be invoked the the cmd.
+- **pkg** will contain the first class citizens of the product - or what were called the main objects on which CRUDs are performed.
+- **kit** will contain the utility packages (home grown or wrappers around other libraries - like log helpes, network helpers etc.,)
+- **types** that are defined as high level structs without dependency on any other types.
+These can be used for interacting with other systems (outside of this repository) or between apps in this repository.

+The **kit** and **types** are intentionaly kept at the top level, incase they need to be moved their own repositories in the future.